PRIORITIES & GUIDING PRINCIPLES

 PROTECTING OUR COMMUNITY’S HEALTH

-Having a fully vaccinated community will allow us to ease many of the restrictions that were in place during the last academic year.
-In light of regional conditions, as we begin the semester we will require our community to follow some key public health requirements.
+Having a fully vaccinated community has allowed us to ease some of the restrictions that were in place during the 2020-2021 academic year.
 As always, we are monitoring the evolving conditions of the pandemic, and we remain prepared to adjust our policies as the situation warrants.

 Masking and physical distancing